-- Harassment is unwelcome conduct or behavior that is insulting or derogatory to an HARASSMENT individual based on a age, sex, race, ethnic or national origin, disability, religion or belief, sexual orientation, gender assignment, military status or any other personal characteristic of an individual that has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile or offensive work or academic environment.
+Harassment is unwelcome conduct or behavior that is insulting or derogatory to an individual based on a age, sex, race, ethnic or national origin, disability, religion or belief, sexual orientation, gender assignment, military status or any other personal characteristic of an individual that has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile or offensive work or academic environment.
 It includes sexual harassment, which involves unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Such conduct may be verbal, written, visual, or physical and constitutes harassment when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or academic progression; (2) submission to or rejection of such conduct by an individual is used as the basis for employment or academic progression decisions affecting the individual.
-It may be persistent behavior or a single isolated incident which could reasonably be viewed as being hostile or intimidating, demeaning and unacceptable to the individual and likely to cause alarm or distress. - BULLYING Bullying is a form of uncivil and disrespectful behavior consisting of conduct relative to acts, omissions, or both, that a reasonable person would find hostile, based on the severity, nature, and frequency of the conduct and without regard to the method of delivery, such as verbal, written, or electronic.
-Bullying includes aggressive and hostile acts of an individual or group of individuals which are intended to undermine, humiliate, mentally or physically injure or intimidate, and/or control another individual or group of individuals.
+It may be persistent behavior or a single isolated incident which could reasonably be viewed as being hostile or intimidating, demeaning and unacceptable to the individual and likely to cause alarm or distress.